gvwilson/sensibleadventures/coriandel/beneath-coriandel.md

 "Id doedn't madder,"
 he said sullenly.
-I wuz'd going to uze id agaid adyway."
+"I wuz'd going to uze id agaid adyway."

 That's when the shouting started.
 And that's when Vurt said things a son should never say to his father,